-Sure, that’s not something worthy of celebration to most, but to me, it’s an enormous pat on my own back because of Fear.
+Not something worthy of celebration to most, to me, it’s an enormous pat on my own back because of Fear.

 I have an Eye Thing.

-It’s real, it’s a thing, this Eye Thing of mine.
-Eye professionals are the ones who suffer from my squeamishness.
+It’s real, it’s a thing, this Eye Thing, and doctors suffer from my squeamishness.
 Even the thought of someone nearing my eye makes me flush hot and sweat.
-I’m nearly hyper-ventilating at the mere thought.
+I early hyper-ventilate.

-Many eye docs in the past have not appreciated my combative gestures,
+Past eye docs did not appreciate my combative gestures,

-Fortunately, I am a good mom and found a perfect complement to my Bubs’ lack of interest in physical health.
-When last I drug my boy into yet another doctor’s office for an appointment he had less-than-zilch interest in attending, I happened upon the best eye pro for my boy.
-Calm, soothing, able to distract with a single vignette.
+My son wears glasses and because I’m a good mom, I drug my boy into a doctor’s office for an appointment he had less-than-zilch interest in attending, This local doc is the best eye pro for my boy.
+Calm, soothing, ready to distract with a humorous story.

 Remember the glaucoma test, the little tiny puff of air that shouldn’t bother anyone but I know for a fact that it does indeed bother others as much as it does me?
 (Perhaps not a whole lot of folks, but at least a recordable percentage.)

-Well, a tiny woman tried to give me that test and I sadly thought, “I can take her.”
+Well, a tiny woman tried to give me that test and I mentally boasted, “I can take her.”